artregalado/python-cheatsheets/README.md

-# python-cheatsheets
+# Python cheat sheets for Data Science
-Several cheatsheets that are useful references when doing data science with python
+Here you will find sevetal cheat sheets useful for doing data science with python.